By Joel Warner

 By Amber Taufen

 By Patricia Calhoun

 By William Breathes

-"We will continue to litigate this case until we reach the last court and the last motion to reconsider is denied," asserts attorney Howard Siegel of Rockville, Maryland.
+The similarities between Perry's technique and Hit Man's advice weren't lost on the families of the victims, either.
+Even before Horn's April 1996 trial--he, too, was found guilty of conspiracy and three murders and sentenced to life in prison without parole--they'd filed suit against Paladin Press and against Lund, accusing him of aiding and abetting murder.
+"We will continue to litigate this case until we reach the last court and the last motion to reconsider is denied," vowed attorney Howard Siegel.
 "We will never stop until we run out of places to go."